mingmingc/leetcode/README.md

 # leetcode
-Repo of algorithms as practiced on leet code, including my implementation and potential solutions.
+Algorithms as practiced on LeetCode, including my implementation and potential solutions.
 Stored for practice and for future reference.